 We utilize Voice over Internet Protocol, or VoIP, on a daily basis, but like many advancements, this technology began somewhere and with someone.
-To celebrate International Women’s Day on March 8, we are very pleased to introduce you to a woman whose extraordinary talents and forward-looking invention continue to impact our ever-changing world of technology – Dr. Marian Croak.
+We are very pleased to introduce you to a woman whose extraordinary talents and forward-looking invention continue to impact our ever-changing world of technology – Dr. Marian Croak, the inventor of VoIP.
 In honor of women’s accomplishments in technology and business, today we are focusing on this exceptional person.

 Marian Croak is hardly a household name, despite having accomplished so much and driving innovation ahead for the benefit of so many.
 Dr. Marian Rogers Croak is the Vice President of Engineering at Google and former Senior Vice President of Research and Development at AT&T.

 Marian Croak was born in 1955 and raised in New York City.
-As a child, she was intrigued by plumbers, electricians and other specialists who came to work at her family’s house when things broke.
+As a child, she was intrigued by plumbers, electricians and other specialists who came to work at her family’s house.
 This youthful curiosity paved the way for her desire to be able to “repair things” or make things better.
 Her high school math and science professors, as well as her father, who built her a home chemistry set, motivated her to seek a STEM profession.

 Marian attended Princeton University and earned her doctorate in social psychology and quantitative analysis at the University of Southern California.
 She joined AT&T Bell Laboratories after completing her degree in 1982.
 Within her division, Marian and her team began exploring TCP/IP, believing it was the wave of the future.
 Marian claims that when the Internet initially gained popularity, she anticipated that IP and the Internet would explode in popularity.
 As a result, she felt compelled to begin building technologies that would “transform the Internet.”
 And she did just that.
 Even though the technology was not really ready for the projected load of integrated voice, data and video, she fought for the protocol and persuaded the company executives that IP was the way to go.